 - If the duration of your studies in Canada will be more than one year, proof of financial support for the first year of your studies in Canada.

 Note: Refer to the responsible visa office for your region.

 - Any additional documents required by the responsible visa office.

 Note: Refer to the visa specific instructions for your region.

-The information and application process for a Canadian study permit can be quite a lengthy and complex one, so we recommend that you contact an experienced MABECS Global consultant and let us guide you through the process for free (not including the application fee, of course).
+The information and application process for a Canadian study permit can be quite a lengthy and complex one, so we recommend that you contact an experienced MABECS Global education advisor and let us guide you through the process for free (not including the application fee, of course).